-As Native people we are born into this world with an expectation that we will be participatory in life and contribute to society.
-What I have contributed most directly to life are my children and my art.
-Painting and drawing for me have always been urgent, compelling, and necessary.
-I make marks out of a need to communicate, to contextualize, to form meaning in the world around me.
-It is less of a choice and more of a manic drive deeply embedded in my psyche.
-Without these things, my life would be empty indeed.
+Native people are born into this world with an expectation that they will be participatory in life and contribute to society.
+What Mateo Romero has contributed most directly to life are his children and his art.
+Painting and drawing have always been urgent, compelling, and necessary.
+He makes marks out of a need to communicate, to contextualize, to form meaning in the world around him.
+For him it is less a choice and more of a manic drive deeply embedded in his psyche.
+Without these things, his life would be empty indeed.

-And the paintings are also part Pop Art.
+The paintings are also part pop art.
 Photographic imagery collides with color and surface, giving rise to form, space, and emotion.
 The line between literal photographic information and gestural paint is blurred, reduced, destroyed.
-A collision between photography and paint results in something more.
+The collision between photography and paint results in something more and new.
 Artists like Andy Warhol and Robert Rauschenberg are signposts along this part of the painted pathway.

 Back to Artists and Artwork